yapb/docs/docs/introduction.rst

 Why is it called YaPB?
 -----------------
-"Yet another is" because when fork was started, there was so many other PODBot clones floating around like **PODBot MM**, **e[POD]bot**, **IvPBot**, **POXBot** etc. So the reason was to save the original name, and clarify that bot is derived from the original PODBot.
+It's called "Yet another PODBot" because when fork was started, there was so many other PODBot clones floating around like **PODBot MM**, **e[POD]bot**, **IvPBot**, **POXBot** etc. So the reason was to save the original name, and clarify that bot is derived from the original PODBot.

 And POD is an abbreviation for **Ping of Death**.
 It's called that way because it was derived from the **High Ping Bastard Bot** Botman was doing.
 And if you look at the Bots Ping they always have a Ping of 5 in the days of Counter-Strike 1.5 and the very first generation of bots did Headshots all the time.

 What are Bots able to do?
 ------------------
 The Bots will automatically know the goals of the map.
 Counter-Terrorists will go for hostages or defuse the bomb, Terrorists will plant the bomb.
 VIP Bots will try to reach the Rescue Points.
 The goal selection is done dynamically and will be affected by several factors like Personality, Health, Teammates nearby & Items the Bot is carrying.
 The Bots will also try to support teammates and take cover when they think it's needed.
-They can use some buttons for light-switches and some doors.
-It's possible lifts will be used by bots.
+They also can use some elevators.

 What mods are supported?
 ------------------